-- Are you a small business owner who struggles to balance planning with doing?
+- Are you a small business owner who struggles to balance the planning with the doing?

-- Do you feel overwhelmed when it comes to sorting out what you should be doing in your business to meet your goals?
+- Do you feel overwhelmed when it comes to figuring out what you should be doing in your business to meet your goals?

 - Would you like to develop systems that support the success of your business for the coming year?

 - Would you like to create a marketing plan so that you’re not flying by the seat of your pants when it comes to advertising and promotions?

 - Are you facing challenges in your business because you don’t have a plan?

 If you answered yes to any of the above questions, then this challenge is for you.
 In this challenge, should you choose to accept it, you’ll spend 30 minutes a day learning and applying simple techniques and strategies to complete an operations and marketing plan for 2018.

 Imagine finally getting over your excuses and creating a business plan that you can use to guide your decisions.
 What will you do with less stress and more money?
 It really is just one click and 30 short lessons away.

 This is an online challenge delivered through daily emails, website links and a Facebook group full of current and former 30 day challenge members to provide you with support and encouragement as you move through the process.

 You move completely at your own pace with your own business and objectives in mind.
 Your challenge will begin the day after you sign up or on the next Monday if you sign up on a weekend).
 If you have any questions before you begin, click here to ask!